-All routing and workflow are simple, details like control room where you can control talkbacks separate monitors or orchestration capabilities are superb.
+All routing and workflow are simple, details like a control room where you can control talkbacks separate monitors, or orchestration capabilities are superb.

 FL Studio, the favorite for electronic music, is known for its learning curve and smooth workflow.
 The latest updates include an option that allows us to drag and drop audio and instruments on the names of the tracks in the playlist and automatically generates a playlist track, a new channel.
 They will link it to an insert in the mixer.

 The FL Studio user interface has five windows: